Charles Beightler: College and military

 In 1916, he enrolled at the Ohio State University and was a member of the freshmen basketball squad and Alpha Sigma fraternity.
 Later that year he left the university and enrolled at the United States Naval Academy in Annapolis.
 He would graduate with the class of 1920 having achieved the rank of Midshipmen.

 By 1924 he was a Lieutenant instructing on the USS Farquhar in Florida, and by 1926 he training at the Great Lakes Station.

 World War II

-During World War II, he would command the USS Electra from June 23, 1943 – September 20, 1944, and USS Rawlins from November 11, 1944 – April 1, 1946 in the Pacific Theater, earning a Bronze Star for extraordinary achievement.
+During World War II, he would command the USS Electra from June 23, 1943, to September 20, 1944, and USS Rawlins from November 11, 1944, to April 1, 1946, in the Pacific Theater, earning a Bronze Star for extraordinary achievement.

 Personal life

-He was married to Bonita Pennicke (January 28, 1901 – May 31, 1981), a United States Naval Nurse.
-He died on August 19, 1982 in El Cajon, California, and is interred at Arlington National Cemetery.
+He was married to Bonita Pennicke, a United States Naval Nurse.
+He died on August 19, 1982, in El Cajon, California, and is interred at Arlington National Cemetery.